NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 n You can also choose to specially format some objects.
 This affects how individual fields in objects are arranged when saved.
 Selecting this option will format the following objects on a single line: Report, Report Meter, Report Variable, Version, Timestep in Hour, Inside Convection Algorithm, Outside Convection Algorithm, Solution Algorithm, Shadowing Calculations, Ground Reflectances, and GroundTemperatures:Deep.
 In addition, Schedule:Compact objects will be formatted to have two field for some lines.
 With this option, objects with geometric vertices are formatted to have the X, Y, and Z values on the same line.
 Those objects include: Surface:HeatTransfer, Surface:HeatTransfer:Sub, Surface:Shading:Detached:Fixed, Surface:Shading:Detached:Building and Surface:Shading:Attached.

 n These options are saved for each file.
 If a file has not been saved with IDF Editor yet, the default is used  but if a file does not specify the default values for these can also be set by using the set as default option.
-The saved file keeps these options by using the !-option line with SortedOrder, OriginalOrderTop, OriginalOrderBottom, and UseSpecialFormat.”
+The saved file keeps these options by using the !-option line with SortedOrder, OriginalOrderTop, OriginalOrderBottom, and UseSpecialFormat."

-n Full line comments which begin with “!” are preserved by IDF Editor and become associated with the object immediately followin the comment line(s).
+n Full line comments which begin with "!" are preserved by IDF Editor and become associated with the object immediately followin the comment line(s).

-n Endline comments which begin with “!” are preserved by IDF Editor and are placed immediately before the object they are found in.
+n Endline comments which begin with "!" are preserved by IDF Editor and are placed immediately before the object they are found in.

-n Endline comment which being with “!-“ are automatic comments which IDF Editor will overwrite with the field name and units.
-User-provided text which follows “!-“ will be lost.
-User comments should be added above the pertinent object using “!” to begin the line.
+n Endline comment which being with "!-" are automatic comments which IDF Editor will overwrite with the field name and units.
+User-provided text which follows "!-" will be lost.
+User comments should be added above the pertinent object using "!" to begin the line.

 Also on the File menu is the Open DataSet menu and submenu.
 This allows you to open any input file that appears in the DataSet subdirectory and copy objects from them into another file.
 This is required because EnergyPlus does not read the DataSet files, it is up to you to include objects from them.